kalekundert/bind_dna/notebook/validate_cdna_display/ligate_linker_to_mrna/via_3_ribozyme/notes.rst

 .. figure:: 20201028_ligate_with_ribozyme.svg

 - The ligation reaction did not proceed because the 3' ends produces by HDV ribozyme are not compatible with the ligation reaction.
-See the `3'-hydroxyl terminus`_ section above for a complete discussion of this.
+See the "3'-hydroxyl terminus" section above for a complete discussion of this.

 - It's hard to say if the ribozyme reaction went to completion, although it definitely proceeded to an appreciable extent.
 The band representing the